Volunteering on Horseback in Mozambique

 So I guess to most people Mozambique just seemed like an unlikely travel destination.
 Add to that the plan to go horseback riding there and people were utterly confused.

 And I was not disappointed.
 Mozambique is certainly one of the most beautiful countries I have ever visited.
 Friendly people, amazing food and stunning, completely deserted stretches of coastline – unless you go in the main South African holiday season that is.
-South Africans have certainly discovered this part of the world as one of their favourite holiday destinations quite some time ago.
+South Africans have certainly discovered this part of the world as one of their favorite holiday destinations quite some time ago.

 Zimbabwean horses in Vilankulo